aws-samples/sample-aws-modernization-with-coder/content/_index.md

 This isn't a vision of the future – it's what you'll build today.

+## Cost of Workshop
+If you are running this as part of an AWS hosted event and, in the sandbox provided to you, then there is no cost for you.
+If you are running the workshop **in your own environment**, use the Region us-east-1, you will incur costs for the resources you launch, and API calls you make.
+Examples include EKS Cluster, EC2 Instances, Cloudfront Distribution, and ELB.
+Costs may vary based on resources deployed/utilized.
+We recommend that you check the official pricing pages and monitor costs.
+You can use [AWS Pricing Calculator](https://calculator.aws/#/) for estimation.

 ## Ready to Transform Development?

 The future of software development is cloud-native, AI-enhanced, and incredibly productive.
 Let's build it together.